-- Bid solicitations for contracts and contracts and purchases based on bids between $25,001 and $150,000 must be approved by the CPO.
-All contracts and purchases of Biddable Items in excess of $150,000 must be approved by the Board.
+- Bid solicitations for contracts and contracts and purchases based on bids between $25,001 and $500,000 per year must be approved by the CPO.
+All contracts and purchases of Biddable Items in excess of $500,000 per year must be approved by the Board.

 - contracts for the services of individuals possessing a high degree of professional skill where the ability or fitness of the individual plays an important part;

 - contracts for the printing of finance committee reports and departmental reports;

 - contracts for the printing and engraving of bonds, tax warrants and other evidences of indebtedness;

 - contracts for the purchase of perishable foods and perishable beverages;

 - contracts for the purchases of materials and work that have been awarded to the lowest responsible bidder after advertisement, but due to unforeseen revisions, not due to the fault of the contractor for materials and work, must be revised causing expenditures not in excess of 10% of the contract price;

 - contracts for the maintenance or servicing of, or provision of repair parts for, equipment, where such contracts are made with the manufacturer or authorized service agent of that equipment, and the provision of parts, maintenance or servicing can best be performed by the manufacturer or authorized service agent;